acarolinacc/IA-Proj1/README.md

 - 'ESC' to go back to the previous menu

 ### In-Game
-- Move around with the arrows (up, down, left or right)
+- Choose an row/column with the keyboard arrows (up, down, left or right) or with the mouse (by clicking on the desired arrow)
 - Press 'Enter' to make a move

 Immerse yourself in the strategic depths of Cogito, where every move is a step towards mastering this enthralling puzzle game.